oracle-quickstart/oci-hortonworks/N-Node/README.md

 ## Password & User Details

-Modify the scripts/ambari_setup.sh and update the Ambari login and password information at the top.
-This is also where you can customize the HDP & Ambari versions used, along with the Cluster Name.
+Modify the scripts/Ambari_setup.sh - This is also where you can customize the HDP & Ambari versions used, along with the Cluster Name.
+Default ambari login is "admin/admin" - Change this after logging into Ambari for the first time.

 ## Deployment